NVIDIA/GenerativeAIExamples/community/llm_video_series/video_2_multimodal-rag/README.md

 - **Multi-format Document Processing**: Handles text files, PDFs, PowerPoint presentations, and images.
 - **Advanced Text Extraction**: Extracts text from PDFs and PowerPoint slides, including tables and embedded images.
 - **Image Analysis**: Uses a VLM (NeVA) to describe images and Google's DePlot for processing graphs/charts on NIM microservices.
 - **Vector Store Indexing**: Creates a searchable index of processed documents using Milvus vector store.
+This folder is auto generated on execution.
 - **Interactive Chat Interface**: Allows users to query the processed information through a chat-like interface.

 ## Setup